 Demanding it may be, however, impossible it is not.
-Just like any moot court memo, it requires investment of time, effort and multiple reviews.
-After making a rough draft candidates should ask dependable friends/seniors to review and comment on it.
+Just like any moot court memo, it requires an investment of time, effort and multiple reviews.
+After making a rough draft, the candidate should ask dependable friends/seniors to review and comment on it.
 The SoP should be constantly edited and re-edited until the applicant is satisfied that it covers adequately all points of critical importance.

 The key here is to start early and not wait until the last moment.
 One of the major reasons why deserving applicants fail to secure an admission offer from top universities is because of their inability to send in a solid SoP on account of either drafting the SoP nonchalantly or not being able to do justice with it due to approaching deadlines and lack of time.